WittsEnd2/UMDCTF-2020-Writeups/README.md

 # UMDCTF-2020-Writeups
-Write-Ups for WittsEnd2 Challenges for UMDCTF
+Write-Ups for WittsEnd2 Challenges for UMDCTF - This is a work in progress.
+More will come as more are written.

 ## Exploitation